WA9ONY/Pico-RP2040/README2.md

 <p align="center">
 <img align="center" width="600" height="443" src="/Images/VIshort.png">
 </p>

-I-V characteristics curve is a plot of voltage on the x axis (horziontal) and the current on the y axis (vertical).
-A two channel oscilloscope with XY capability and invert channel 2 plots XY of channel 1 volts and channel 2 volts.
-Use channel 2 to measure the voltage across a resistor in series with the device under test.
-It is important that the two oscilloscope probes grounds are at the same point.
-If not, a short circuit will occur and damage may occur.

-+ Oscilloscope channel 1 measures the voltage across the device under test.
-+ Oscilloscope channel 2 measures the voltage across a 1 KOhm resistor in series with the device under test.
-Channel 2 indirectly measures the current through the device under test.
-V = I * R Channel 2 scale is 100mV,  Current is 100mV/div / 1KOhom, which is 0.1 ma/div.

 ## VI Characteristics 1 KOhm Resistor  -/+ 3 Volts, -/+  0.3 ma Current

 <p align="center">